rlisowski10/Databasify/README.md

 - Open the project in an editor such as VSCode
 - Open start.py and run the file
 - Follow the local link in the terminal to open the web application
-- Check out what the app has to offer
+- Explore what the app has to offer!

 ## License
 MIT © [rlisowski10](https://github.com/rlisowski10/)